 Summer - What can't you do at the beach in the summer?
 South Padre Island is no different, with too many activities to list.
 However, high on most folks' lists are parasailing, jet skiing, snorkeling, scuba diving, surfing, fishing, sun tanning or spending the day at Schlitterbahn Beach Waterpark.

-If you are looking to learn a new skill while on vacation, why not take sand castle building lessons?
-Local sand sculpting legend "sandy feet" is always available to pass on the tricks of her trade.
+If you are looking to learn a new skill while on vacation, why not take sand castle building lessons.
+Local sand sculpting legends "sandy feet" and Andy Hancock among others are always available to pass on the tricks of her trade.

 Dolphin watches and amphibious cruises are always popular as well.
 And, if you are looking for something distinctly "South Padre," try a sunset cruise during the Friday night "Fireworks Over the Bay."